-• Pre-exposure prophylaxis
+Pre-exposure prophylaxis (PreP)

-Pre-exposure prophylaxis agent Evusheld is a monoclonal antibody that is only for those who are not expected to mount a response to vaccination due to their immunosuppressed state or have a contraindication to receiving the vaccine.
-It is given as intramuscular injections every 6 months.
+Pre-exposure prophylaxis is available for those residents who are not expected to mount a response to vaccination due to their immunosuppressed state or have a contraindication to receiving the vaccine.
+Vaccines still remain the most effective form of prevention and PreP is not intended to replace vaccination.

-• Treatment: Persons who are older or who have chronic respiratory, cardiac, or renal disease, obesity, immunosuppressive disease, diabetes, and other medical conditions or factors, including race and ethnicity associated with increased risk of severe COVID-19 disease, may benefit from mAb treatment, regardless of vaccination status.
+• Treatment: Persons who are older or who have chronic respiratory, cardiac, or renal disease, obesity, immunosuppressive disease, diabetes, and other medical conditions or factors, including race and ethnicity associated with increased risk of severe COVID-19 disease, may benefit from monoclonal antibody (mAb) treatment, regardless of vaccination status.

-Treatment with monoclonal antibodies (mAb) may reduce the risk of severe COVID-19 disease and hospitalization.
-As soon as a resident is diagnosed with COVID-19 or determined to be a close contact of someone with COVID-19, contact the resident's provider and the pharmacy to assess whether monoclonal antibodies should be administered and the type of mAb available.
+Treatment may reduce the risk of severe COVID-19 disease and hospitalization.
+As soon as a resident is diagnosed with COVID-19 or determined to be a close contact of someone with COVID-19, contact the resident's provider and the pharmacy to assess whether treatment should be administered and the type of treatments accessible.

-Please consider circulating variants and whether the available mAb will be effective active against them.
-If monoclonal antibodies cannot be administered on site, then it is important to be able to transport residents to locations for the one-time infusion or injection treatments.
-The links below have information on mAb treatment, and effectiveness against circulating strains.
+Consider circulating variants and whether the available treatment will be effective active against them.
+If mAb cannot be administered on site, it is important to transport residents for the one-time infusion or injection treatments.
+Links below have information on mAb treatment, and effectiveness against circulating strains.

-Post-exposure Prophylaxis
+• Post-exposure Prophylaxis (PEP)

-Monoclonal antibody treatment may also be used to prevent the development of COVID-19 for close contacts who are at high risk for progression to severe COVID-19, including hospitalization or death, in those who are not fully vaccinated or who are not expected to develop immunity from vaccination (for example, people with immunocompromising conditions, including those taking immunosuppressive medications).
+PEP may also be used to prevent the development of COVID-19 for close contacts who are at high risk for progression to severe COVID-19, including hospitalization or death, in those who are not up to date with COVID-19 vaccinations for which they are eligible or who are not expected to develop immunity from vaccination (for example, people with immunocompromising conditions, including those taking immunosuppressive medications).
 During supply shortages, treatment should be prioritized over PEP.